-Only \$1.95 postpaid from: SPEAR ENGINEERING COMPANY Colorado Springs, Colo 481-9 Spear Bldg.
+SPEAR ENGINEERING COMPANY 481-9 Spear Bldg.
+Colorado Springs, Colo.

-FULL DRIVING VISION - NO GLARE!
 No more squinting or peering under sun visor.
-Fold-away Extender is a transparent green plastic sun-shield that clips to the visor of any car or truck.
-Doesn't block that clips to the visio of any car of truck.
+Fold-away Extender is a transparent green plastic sun-shield away Extender is a transparent green plastic sun-sincle that clips to the visor of any car or truck.
 Doesn't block the view, swings down to give protection where built-in sun visors can't reach.
-Almost doubles the size of your visor. $1344^{"}$ wide, $442^{"}$ high.
+Almost doubles the size of your visor.
+131/4 " wide, 41/2" high.
 Foldaway Sun Visor Ex-tender, \$1.39; 2 for \$2.59.
 Money-back guarantee.
 Ppd.
 Walter Drake COLORADO SPRINGS 16, COLO.

 Merchandise shown on these pages can be ordered direct from the companies listed.
 Enclose a check or money order.
-Except for personalized items, there is a guaranteed refund on all merchandise returned in good condition within 7 days.
+Except for personalized items. there is a guaranteed refund on all merchandise returned in good condition within 7 days.

-NEW GRIP WRENCH-The first clamp NEW GRIP WRENCH-The first clamp wrench ever made, it's a remarkable tool, Clamp at side locks wrench head with 2,000 lbs. gripping pressure.
+NEW GRIP WRENCH-The first clamp wrench ever made, it's a remarkable tool, Clamp at side locks wrench head with 2,000 lbs. gripping pressure.
 Fine as lock or pipe wrench, clamp or port-able vise.
-It measures 10": jaws open 2".
+It measures 10"; jaws open 2".
 For workshop, car, etc. A good tool buy for \$3.95 ppd.
 Prince Enterprises, Dept. EK, 122 East 42nd St., New York 17, N.Y.

 WHAT MAKES YOUR GARDEN GROW?
-Model D Home Gardener Kit contains 20 tests for nitrogen, phosphorus, potash and acidity in your soil.
-Follow the instruc-tions to find out quickly what's needed to produce a better garden.
-Chart gives pH preferences of flowers, fruits, vege-tables, shrubs, etc. \$3.98 ppd.
+Model WHAT MAKES YOUR GARDEN GROW?
+Model D Home Gardener Kit contains 20 tests for nitrogen, phosphorus, potash and acidity in your soil, Follow the instruc-tions to find out quickly what's needed to produce a better garden.
+Chart gives pH preferences of flowers, fruits, vege-tables, shrubs, etc. \$3,98 ppd.
 Sudbury Laboratory, Dept. 305, Sudbury, Mass.

 WORLD CLOCK tells the exact time anywhere on the globe . . . in London, To-kyo and your home.
-Beautiful 24-hour clock has an easy-to-read inner dial with Polar projection map indicating all time zones.
+Beautiful 24-hour clock has an easy-to-read inner dial with a Polar projection map indicating all time zones.
 Invaluable for businessmen making long distance calls.
-8" tall.
-U.L. approved, \$9.95 ppd.
+8" tall, U.L. approved, \$9.95 ppd.
 Sunset House, 75 Sunset Bldg., Beverly Hills, Calif.

 SHAGGY DOG TV SEAT.
 "Shag" is so cuddlesome, children adore him as a playpal -and he keeps them off drafty floors during TV sessions.
 He's a big 22"x111⁄2" high and looks so real with his hand-some plush coat of shaded silvery grey. you'll almost expect him to wag his tail.
 Only \$3.77 ppd.
-Niresk Industries, Inc., Dept. P-634, Chicago 47, Ill.
+Niresk Industries, Inc..
+Dept. P-634, Chicago 47, Ill.

 OLD-TIME BUTTER CHURNS were used from 1865 to about 1895.
-Crafted to last, they are in demand today and for good reaare in demand today and for good rea-son-they make fine planters, magazine racks, lamp bases, etc. These are the old ones with weathered planks; stand 2 ft. high, Shipping chgs. collect from Maine. \$22,00.
-Antique Americana, Dept. EK, 887 Second Ave., New York 17.
+Crafted to last, they are in demand today and for good rea-son-they make fine planters, magazine racks, lamp bases, etc. These are the old ones with weathered planks; stand 2 ft. high.
+Shipping chgs, collect from Maine. \$22.00.
+Antique Americana, Dept. EK, \$87 Second Ave., New York 17.